KhaledRamdanNaser/fawryInternN2_KhaledRamdan/README.md

 > It helped by giving me:
 > - Book names and ISBNs for realism
 > - Edge-case examples (e.g., stock = 0, demo book)
-> - The structure of the test method `QuantumBookstoreFullTest.java`

 > 💡 All core code logic, structure, and class implementation were written and understood entirely by me as part of the Fawry Internship Challenge.